dymium-org/core/README.md

     Recently, models of type data.table have gained a new support where multiple choices can be simulated using a data.table object as a model.
-The data.table object should contains matching variables and two extra columns which are `prob`, a list column of numeric vectors, and `choice`, also a list column but contains character vectors.
+The data.table object should contains matching variables and two extra columns which are `probs`, a list column of numeric vectors, and `choices`, also a list column but contains character vectors.

   - A named `list` can be used to represent choices, where names of the